tum-pbs/pbdl-book/overview.md

 and more recently also for protein folding {cite}`alquraishi2019alphafold`.
 The field is very vibrant, and quickly developing, with the promise of vast possibilities.

-At the same time, the successes of deep learning (DL) approaches has given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
+On the other hand, the successes of deep learning (DL) approaches has given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
 Instead of relying on models that are carefully crafted